strangelove-ventures/los-alamos/docs/Tools.md

 - Usage: `gke_jump $PROJECT_ID`
 - Example: `gke sl-osmosis-val` to authenticate to private horcrux GKE cluster in the gcloud project with `project-id: sl-osmosis-val` and start the VPN tunnel using sshuttle.
 Now, `kubectl` commands will interact with the private cluster.
 Kill the separate terminal running `gke_jump` once finished with cluster maintenance.

+### Shell Scripts

+Alternatively, you can use [gke.sh](../scripts/gke.sh) for GKE cluster management if you do not want to modify your rc/profile files.

+Add script (or symlink to this script) to a directory in your `$PATH` for easier access.